 And it’s not just finding a parking space when you’re out and about that gives people sweaty palms.
-In a survey carried out by the AA in 2016 (3), 1 in 10 people said there had been times they’d decided not to use their car out of fear they wouldn’t find another available space on their return.
+1 in 10 people said there had been times they’d decided not to use their car out of fear they wouldn’t find another available space on their return.
 19% said they “always worry” about being able to park as they get closer to home.
 It seems overcrowding in London and lack of residential parking means a whopping 36% of the capital’s drivers said they get anxious about parking.
 Almost a quarter said they postponed or abandoned journeys altogether because they panicked that they wouldn’t find an available space near where they live on returning.

-The good news is, it doesn’t need to be that way.
-Bookable parking with JustPark is a great way to remove the anxiety of not knowing whether you’ll find a space or not.
-You can also select what kind of parking space you want: not a fan of multi-storeys?
+Reserving a space in advance also means you get to choose what kind of parking space you want: not a fan of multi-storeys?
 No problem.
 Parallel parking sends you into a panic?
 We can help with that.
 Need a reliable space near home or work?
 We got you.

-If you often find yourself searching for “Parking near me”, JustPark could be your new best friend!
-We have the largest network of parking spaces across 45,000+ locations in the UK, so you never have to worry about parking anxiety ever again.
+If you often find yourself circling the same area desperately trying to find a space, or panic-Googling last minute “Parking near me”, JustPark could be your new favourite app.
+We have the largest network of parking spaces across 45,000+ locations in the UK, so you can breathe a little easier and set off with confidence.